BBC Pacific Quay: Location

-The studios are located adjacent to the Glasgow Science Centre, across the river from the Scottish Exhibition and Conference Centre and adjacent to the studios of commercial broadcaster STV.
+The studios are located adjacent to the Glasgow Science Centre, across the river from the Scottish Exhibition and Conference Centre and the OVO Hydro, and adjacent to the studios of commercial broadcaster STV.
 The new building is one of the most modern digital broadcasting facilities in the world, complete with the BBC's first HD-capable newsroom.

 Functioning

 Television studio facilities based at BBC Pacific Quay were rebranded as "Street @ BBC Scotland" in 2018.

 There are three main television studios based at BBC Pacific Quay: